JoshuaWise/koa-vapr-comparison/README.md

 ### 3.2 Abnormal input

 Abnormal conditions are commonplace in any network-based program.
 Connections can be destroyed unexpectedly, network packets of arbitrarily strange data can be received, and the complexity of serialization formats (such as [escape sequences](https://en.wikipedia.org/wiki/Escape_sequence)) can go unnoticed.
-HTTP services within Node.js are no exception to this.
+HTTP services in Node.js are no exception to this.

 (whitespace in headers)
 (aborted requests)